Shtever/Project2/Proposal.md

 ## API's to be used ##
 - IP Data API - Takes user IP address and returns latitude/longitude.
 - Google Geolocation - Takes latitude/longitude and returns information about nearby neighborhoods.
+- MapBox API - Renders a map on the webpage based on the neighborhood name returned by Geolocation API.